schell/gelatin/gelatin-example/README.md

 gelatin-example
 ===============

-Simple exmaple to get you started with [gelatin](http://hackage.haskell.org/package/gelatin).
+Simple example to get you started with [gelatin](http://hackage.haskell.org/package/gelatin).

 This uses [sdl2](https://hackage.haskell.org/package/sdl2), and the